Really bad back pain in your 20s? Dont panic

 What is it?

-Intense sharp pain was once thought to always be an injury or damage.
-We now know this is unlikely: it is more likely to be a muscle sprain plus spasms.
-To be technical: an acute neuromuscular protective/ healing reaction to muscle overload.
 Back pain starts in childhood, as warnings not to overdo it.
 These early warnings and niggles are usually forgotten or ignored.
-The inflammatory system, however, gets better at warnings and pain.
+The inflammatory system, however, gets better at producing pain.
 Ignore it and, if suddenly overloaded, it will create intense pain, inflammation and muscle spasm.
 This first affects MANY in their 20s 30s or 40s.
 Severe pain peaks at 30.
-Unless dealt with, and sensible self care kept up, it can linger months and/ or recur in one form or another for life.
+Unless dealt with, and sensible self-care kept up, it can linger months and/ or recur in one form or another for years.

 It is horrible but not a medical emergency if:

 1. Pain is sharp when lifting/leaning / sitting/stillness/ changing position/first getting up.
+It can be hard to get off the couch for two -three days

 2. Pain should ease when resting/ lying/ taking an anti-inflammatory and a pain medication or using a heat pack.